zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	d\Omega\_n.
 $$

-That is a solution of Maxwell's equations in the frequency domain.
+This is a solution of Maxwell's equations in the frequency domain.

 ## Time-Harmonic Waves